stuartjnelson/shortcuts.guru/README.md

    - Date
   - [ ] High score
 - [ ] View stats from local storage on page
+- [ ] Add route gaurds
 - [ ] On summary page show results for which questions for right/wrong
 - [ ] Create a page to study - maybe just a big gloassary/index
 - [ ] Add link to wrong answers to study page for that shortcut
 - [ ] Sort DNS for custom domain
 - [ ] Have some kind of OS/Keyboard type selector which gives correct shortcuts
 - [ ] Create tools as sibling to applications.
 Create a Git quiz

 ### Archive
 - [x] small UX improvements